modehnal/modehnal.github.io/README.md

   For me personally these tools are way too different to be compared, but there is no question about difficulty of using `opencv` and comparing two images and working with Python objects.
 Working with objects will always be more stable.

+  There are a few other advantages that need to be mentioned.
+  - It does not matter what theme is in use.
+  - It does not matter what font is in displayed on the screen.
+  - It does not matter where on the screen the application is located.
+  - In GNOME Control Center we can enable Zoom, Large Text or Large Contrast, and it will not affect the automation.

 ## Usage with GTK4

   While what I have described here will work for GTK4 Applications, you will soon find that there are extra steps required.